How to Cancel Whole Life Insurance

 Depending on how long you’ve had your whole life insurance, you may be able to recover the cash value of your policy when you cancel rather than having to surrender value.
 You may also have a number of other options.

 There are also different types of permanent life insurance that can be important to know about before making a long-term decision.
-For example, there is universal life insurance.
-A universal life policy is one that has lower premiums compared to the higher premiums of a term life insurance policy, but there is an investment savings component to these policies.
+For example, a universal life policy has lower premiums compared to the higher premiums of a term life insurance policy, but there is an investment savings component.

 Knowing the specific type of insurance you have can play a significant role in whether or not you’re able to cancel coverage without financial penalties.